Subscribe to updates

 Revocation of Lancashire Enhanced Partnership

-Approval was sought to revoke the Lancashire Enhanced Partnership between Lancashire County Council and bus operators from 1 April 2026.
-This revocation is a consequence of the transition of Local Transport Authority powers and functions to the Lancashire Combined County Authority, which is establishing its own Enhanced Partnership.
-The process for revocation, including consultation with stakeholders, was outlined.
+Approval was given to revoke the Lancashire Enhanced Partnership between Lancashire County Council and bus operators from 1 April 2026.
+This is in line with the transition of Local Transport Authority powers to the Lancashire Combined County Authority (LCCA), which is establishing its own Enhanced Partnership.
+The process for revocation will involve notifying stakeholders and consulting with bus operators and the Secretary of State for Transport.

 Traffic Regulation Order 2025-2026 Ribble Valley (Clitheroe) Area

-The Cabinet was to consider a Traffic Regulation Order to implement No Waiting at Any Time
+Cabinet approved the making of a Traffic Regulation Order to implement No Waiting at Any Time

 and No Loading/Unloading at Any Time